andykras/gptbot/README.md

 ## Running the Bot

-To start the bot, run:
+To start the bot, run it from the upper-level dir:

 ```bash
 python -m gptbot